 1. Length of ownership

 How long have you owned the property?
-23 months
+Since 1997

 2. Council tax

 Which Council Tax band is your property in?
-(Please circle)

-(A) B C D E F G H
+(Please circle) A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

-(Please tick all that apply)
+(Please tick all that apply) • Garage

-• Garage

 Allocated parking space

-Driveway
+• Driveway

-Shared parking
+• Shared parking

-On street
+• On street.
+Free car park two minutes' walk away

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes /No/ -- -----------------

-5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Yes / No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / Ne b.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Category C Yes/No 6.
+Alterations/additions/extensions I a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes/ No Formatted: Font: Not Bold, Italic, Underline If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes/No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: 1 b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (vidates when the work was completed): vith approximate Please give any guarantees which you received for this work to your solicitor or e estate agent.
+Yes/No???
+If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Secondary double glazing on two windows - not sure if this counts?
+Yes/No Formatted: Font color: Auto

+1 (ii) Did this work involve any changes to the window or door openings?
+Yes/ No Formatted: Font: Not Bold, Italic, Underline 1 (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): see 6.b.i above.
+One window is and one in 2018 A Section 1 and 1 Please give any guarantees which you received for this work to your solicitor or e state agent.